edithatogo/mars/docs/performance_optimization_plan.md

-# Performance Optimization Plan for pymars
+# Performance Optimization Plan for mars

 ## Overview

-This document outlines a comprehensive plan to optimize the performance of pymars, identifying bottlenecks and proposing solutions to improve both speed and memory usage.
+This document outlines a comprehensive plan to optimize the performance of mars, identifying bottlenecks and proposing solutions to improve both speed and memory usage.

 ## Current Performance Analysis

-Based on profiling results, the main performance bottlenecks in pymars are:
+Based on profiling results, the main performance bottlenecks in mars are:

 1. **Basis Function Transformations** (60-70% of runtime)
    - `_build_basis_matrix` method in `_forward.py` and `_pruning.py`